Blooym/mailfmt/README.md

 ### EML to Mbox

-Convert a directory of .eml files
+Convert a directory of .eml files to a single .mbox file.

 ```
 mailfmt eml-to-mbox <INPUT_DIRECTORY> <OUTPUT_FILE>